 Fire checked on a reported propane leak at a Spring Street residence.

 Police found a plastic grocery bag laying on Broadway Street containing a set of keys, prescription glasses, and a satellite TV remote control marked “WEST”.
 A Broadway Street resident saw a photo of the items on the PD’s new Facebook page (Skagway Police Department) and claimed the keys and glasses, however said the TV remote was not his.

 Police applied for and received arrest warrants for two Whitehorse residents based on a reported shoplifting incident from a 5th Avenue business last summer.

-Police were able to open a locked vehicle for a motorist who had lost their keys.
+Police were able to open a vehicle for the owner in which the keys had been locked inside.

 Can't get enough Blotter?
 Get a copy of Best of the Skagway, Alaska Police Blotter and other True Tales from Alaska's Fun City.
 Copies of first edition still available at Skaguay News Depot & Books.
 Watch for expanded second edition in 2014 or 2015.
 A portion of proceeds from sales of the book support Skagway Police Services programs like the annual Bike Rodeo below.

 Photos by Jeff Brady of the 2012 Bike Rodeo sponsored by Skagway Police Dept, National Park Service, and Skagway School.